Police raid Justin Bieber's home, arrest man for drugs

 Detectives raided Bieber's home at about 8 a.m. after the "Boyfriend" singer was accused of pelting his neighbor's home with eggs in an incident on January 9.

-Bieber, 19, was detained at his Calabasas home, about 30 miles northwest of Los Angeles while a dozen deputies searched for evidence.
+Bieber, 19, was detained at his Calabasas home, about 30 miles (48 kilometers) northwest of Los Angeles while a dozen deputies searched for evidence.

 "He has not been arrested nor has been exonerated," Sheriff's Lt.
 David Thompson said at a news conference in nearby Malibu following the search.